About the Founder

 In 2002, Sheila was appointed as a Senior Educational Psychologist with Hampshire County Council and the following year, began to train and supervise school-based ELSAs in Hampshire.
 With the support of the Hampshire Educational Psychology Service, this project was gradually extended across the whole county and throughout this time Sheila wrote various journal articles about the ELSA initiative and emotional literacy group work in schools.

-Sheila retired from Hampshire at the end of 2015 and then worked two days a week for Bournemouth Educational Psychology Service while continuing to provide consultancy more widely in relation to ELSAs.
-She retired from regular local authority work in 2017 but continues to run the ELSA Network and be actively involved in ELSA-related work.
-The ELSA Network website was created to provide information about this work, to promote good practice in its implementation, to support ELSAs and also to support those educational psychologists involved in ELSA training and supervision.
+Sheila retired from Hampshire at the end of 2015 and then worked part-time for Bournemouth Educational Psychology Service while continuing to provide consultancy more widely in relation to ELSAs.
+She retired from regular local authority work in 2017 but continues to chair the ELSA Network and be actively involved in ELSA-related work, including local training and supervision.
+The ELSA Network website was created to provide information about this work, to promote good practice in its implementation, to support ELSAs and also to support those educational psychologists involved in ELSA training and supervision in their local area.
 Sheila published a best practice guide in 2018, entitled Excellent ELSAs (with contributions from Fiona Okai).
 This publication addresses issues raised frequently during training and supervision.

-Sheila has also established an ELSA Trainers’ Network to facilitate contact between educational psychologists leading ELSA training and supervision in their local area.
-There are currently local groups meeting in the south, the north-east and north-west of England; it is hoped that more will follow in other regions.
+There are currently various regional groups in London, the south, the north-east and north-west of England and Wales which meet online; it is hoped that more will follow in other regions.
 At network meetings, implementation and practice issues are discussed and development ideas shared.
-Any educational psychologist heading up ELSA work in their local area is encouraged to contact Sheila to be listed on the Area Directory and also to register with the ELSA Network.
+Any educational psychologist heading up ELSA work in their local area is encouraged to register with the ELSA Network and be listed on the website Area Directory.

 The ELSA Network